Korimsoft/alartag/README.md

 ```

 The script scans the children of the rootDirectory recursively for taggable music files (mp3/wma/FLAC/...).
-* Directories at tje first level are used for Artist tag (Author 1, Author 2)
+* Directories at the first level are used for Artist and Album Artist tag (Author 1, Author 2)
 * Directories on the last level are used as Album Name, for example Yet another song.ogg will be tagged with { Artist: Author 1, Album: Album 3}
+* Files of unsupported media type are ignored regardless of their file extension.

+This script uses [Mutagen](https://github.com/quodlibet/mutagen) to do the tagging magic.
+Kudos to all the contributors that made such awesome library.

+## Prerequisites
+* Python 3.5 and higher
+* Internet connection for downloading the Mutagen from PyPi.
+Or - if you would like to tinker around with offline installation, feel free to do so.

 ## Installation
 Clone this repository.
 In terminal, cd to the root directory of the project and run